Jewish cuisine: Sephardic, and Mizrahi Jewish cuisine

 The exact distinction between traditional Sephardic and Mizrahi cuisines can be difficult to make, due to the intermingling of the Sephardi diaspora and the Mizrahi Jews with whom they came in contact.
 As a general rule, however, both types reflect the food of the local non-Jewish population that each group lived amongst.
 The need to preserve kashrut does lead to a few significant changes (most notably, the use of olive oil instead of animal fat is often considered to be a legacy of Jewish residency in an area, due to the fact that olive oil may be eaten with milk, unlike animal fat).
 Despite this, Sephardic and Ashkenazic concepts of kosher differ; perhaps the most notable difference being that rice, a major staple of the Sephardic diet, is considered kosher for Passover among Sephardim but it is forbidden as kitniyot by most Ashkenazim.
 Sephardi cuisine emphasizes salads, stuffed vegetables and vine leaves, olive oil, lentils, fresh and dried fruits, herbs and nuts, and chickpeas.
 Meat dishes often make use of lamb or ground beef.
 Fresh lemon juice is added to many soups and sauces.
-Cooked, stuffed, and baked vegetables are central to the cuisine, as are various kinds of beans, chickpeas, lentils and burghul (cracked wheat).
-Rice takes the place of potatoes.

 Many meat and rice dishes incorporate dried fruits such as apricots, prunes and raisins.
 Pine nuts are used as a garnish.
 Mizrahi cuisine is based largely on fresh ingredients, as marketing was done in the local souq.
 Meat is ritually slaughtered in the shechita process, and is soaked and salted.
 Meat dishes are a prominent feature of Shabbat, festival, and celebratory meals.
+Cooked, stuffed and baked vegetables are central to the cuisine, as are various kinds of beans, chickpeas, lentils and burghul (cracked wheat).
+Rice takes the place of potatoes.
 Coming from the Mediterranean and "sunny" climes, Mizrahi cuisine is often light, with an emphasis on salads, stuffed vegetables and vine leaves, olive oil, lentils, fresh and dried fruits, herbs and nuts, and chickpeas.
 Meat dishes often make use of lamb or ground beef.
 Fresh lemon juice is added to many soups and sauces.